arielsanchezmora/vSphere-67-Upgrade-to-7u3/README.md

 # Upgrade execution

 This section is a good start, but you will have to adjust and expand to your environment and conditions.
+Place the VCSA VM in a known host and stop automatic movement of VMs by putting DRS in manual mode.
+You may also clone the VCSA VM as an extra backup, or create a snapshot, but be aware that linked mode vCenters need a cold snapshot of all vCenters linked, and this is something you should be doing in coordination with GSS.

 ## Upgrade day preparation checklist